-The accommodation or the hotel sectors is one of the primary subsidiary of the overall hospitality industry.
-Apart from the recent COVID 19 induced slump, the hotel industry has seen significant growth in the past many decades.
+The accommodation or the hotel sector is one of the primary subsidiaries of the overall hospitality industry.
+Apart from the recent COVID-19-induced slump, the hotel industry has seen significant growth in the past many decades.
 The accommodation sector employs more than two million people in the U.S and generates over 2.7 million jobs in Europe.
 In this article, we present some of the tips and strategies to find the right talent for the maintenance department of the hotel industry.

 With the unemployment rate below 10% according to various statistics and as mentioned in Statista, in this industry, there is massive competition amongst hoteliers to bring in good and skilled hotel maintenance workers.
 This is because a skilled hotel staff plays an instrumental role in enhancing the overall guest experience.

 Hotel maintenance workers are well-rounded helpers who play a key role in preventative maintenance and repairs in all parts of the hotel, including its walls & furniture, floors, plumbing, and electrical systems.

 They are skilled at using a variety of equipment and also can carry out jobs that are physically demanding.
 Since this career requires a wide background in repair and maintenance, people who are adept at carrying out multiple tasks each day are well-suited for this role.